bharath1097/pureconfig/README.md

     bind = 0.0.0.0
 ```

+**However**.
 You can combine nesting and dot notation for groups.
 This is more useful than
 you might think.
 For instance, you may want to place all log levels at the end of
 the file, instead of spreading them all over the place: